 Key Track(s): “Future Days,” “Moonshake”

-Review: The ominous qualities of some of CAN’s previous work gently drifted away and in its place was something gentler and quirkier.
+Review: The ominous qualities of some of CAN’s previous work drifted away and in its place was something gentler and quirkier.
 Future Days is mostly pretty relaxed, with the title track opening the album with a slowly unfolding cosmic pastoralism.
 The song builds from the reverb-processed noise of Damo moving around on a bean bag chair, with snippets of radio broadcasts and such overdubbed, before vocals and conventional instrumental performances begin.
-It is fair to rank “Future Days” as one of the band’s greatest achievements.
-“Moonshake” is one of the band’s most effective dance-able pop songs.
+It is fair to rank the track “Future Days” as one of the band’s singularly greatest achievements.
+“Moonshake” is also one of the band’s most effective dance-able pop songs.
 The entire second side of the album is taken up by “Bel Air,” a weird collage of disparate things that is a bit difficult to digest.